-The Messenger magazine is published monthly (12 issues per year) and costs £10 per year.
+The Messenger magazine is published monthly (10 issues per year, two months combined in December and August) and costs £10 per year.
 It contains loads of local information and also very useful advertisements for local services.
 It is hand-delivered to your door by local volunteers.
-If you would like to try it please email darwell.messenger@gmail.com or phone 01424 838667.
-We will give you a couple of issues free and then you can decide if you want to carry on getting it.
+If you would like to try it please email .
+You will get a couple of issues free and then you can decide if you want to carry on getting it.
+Or you can buy a couple of issues free and then you a couple of issues free and then you can be free and then you can be free and then you can be free and then you accuple of issues free and then you can decide if you want to carry on getting it.
+Or you want to carry on having it.
 Or you can buy a copy in Brightling church.